TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms It's #WhaleWeek at NOAA Science is helping us better understand the threats whales face.
-See how.
-AROUND NOAA // Those scented products you love?
-NOAA study finds they can cause air pollution A simple snap of the claw brings gray whales to the dinner table, if you’re that kind of shrimp North Atlantic right whales: Please stay 500 yards away.
+Enter Search Terms In a warming Arctic, rising ship traffic demands better sea ice forecasts AROUND NOAA // Those scented products you love?
+NOAA study finds they can cause air pollution Q&A: ​How can we prevent ​​right whale​s from becoming entangled in fishing gear?
+North Atlantic right whales: Please stay 500 yards away.
 See why.
-NOAA satellites aid in the rescue of 275 lives in 2017

 *   About our agency
 *   News and features